tokio-rs/mio/README.md

 directly in the PR.
 If the fix is more complex, start with an issue.

 If you want to propose an API change, create an issue to start a discussion with the community.
-Also, feel free to talk with us in Gitter.
+Also, feel free to talk with us in Discord.

 Finally, be kind.
 We support the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).